liciaray/Saturn-Mag-Model/README.md

 model inputs and compares the model outputs.
 Agreement is good to about 10 digits.

+# Getting Started
+Blank for now.

+# FAQs
-FAQs: None as of yet.
+None as of yet.

+# Author:
+Grant K. Stephens
+             Grant.Stephens@jhuapl.edu

+# Acknowledgments
-Acknowledgments: The authors would like to thank all the people who helped develop and advance this model and source code.
+The authors would like to thank all the people who helped develop and advance this model and source code.
 The data used to fit the model is from the Cassini Magnetometer (Dougherty et al. 2004) and was obtained from the Planetary Data System (PDS).
 The internal magnetic field is an